quique/androcles/README.md

 1. `composer install`
 2. `php artisan migrate`
+3. `php artisan migrate --package=cartalyst/sentry`
-3. `php artisan db:seed`
+4. `php artisan db:seed`
-4. Copy the folders of the languages you want from the "vendor/caouecs/laravel4-lang" directory to "app/lang".
+5. Copy the folders of the languages you want from the "vendor/caouecs/laravel4-lang" directory to "app/lang".

 This will install all Composer dependencies, create the database structure and populate the database with some sample data so that you could see this project in action.